-Simon is counsel in the Washington, DC office.
+Simon is a partner in the Washington, DC office.
 He has significant experience in commercial arbitration and investment arbitrations, having represented clients across a wide range of sectors.

 Simon’s experience includes:

-• Representing Elliott Associates LP in its $700 million claim against the Republic of Korea under the United States-Korea Free Trade Agreement
+• Representing Elliott Associates LP in its successful claim against the Republic of Korea under the United States-Korea Free Trade Agreement

 • Advising a number of international oil companies concerning production sharing contracts rights in Nigeria

-• Representing Sacyr in a US$1 billion dispute relating to claims brought under the Spain-Panama BIT by a contractor for the Panama Canal Third Set of Locks Project
+• Representing Sacyr in a $1 billion dispute relating to claims brought under the Spain-Panama BIT in relation to the Panama Canal Third Set of Locks Project, including section 1782 motions in the U.S. courts

 Simon is recognised in Who’s Who Legal as a global leader for Arbitration, which highlights that his “analytical skills, clear communication style, and legal expertise make him a strong practitioner” and that “he has the ability to articulate issues in a clear, concise manner”, noting “he is confident and sharp”.
 Simon has been recognised for International Arbitration in The Legal 500 US since 2020 and clients have described him as having “formidable analytical skills and great client service”.